 Are your kids into making music?
 Be prepared for some noise and get the instruments out!
 Maybe they’ll put on a whole parade that you watch from behind the stove!

 Bubble time is a happy time with young kids.
 If you’re looking for a few uninterrupted minutes to get a meal on the table, use this bubble blower that your kids can use to make bubbles on their own.
+Go outside for this one or lay down some towels to protect your floors.

 21. Indoor Obstacle Course